-las tunas / the fruit i had been looking for
+las tunas / the fruit I had been looking for, 2020

-Instead, thoughts come to me as a swarm in the space underneath my skull like the black flightless beetles that crawl and cling to their flores.
-One by one I watch them climb over each other in their gluttony, coating their swollen bodies with bright yellow pollen that they will keep for themselves- leaving the empty and exhausted pale orange flowers to close in the shade and fall to the ground.
+Thoughts come to me as a swarm in the space around my skull like the black flightless beetles that crawl and cling to their flores.
+One by one I watch them climb over each other in their gluttony, coating their swollen bodies with bright yellow pollen they will hoard and keep for themselves.
+When they are done, once wide open forms wilt and close in the evening shade.
+Empty and exhausted, they fall to the ground in pieces for a fruit to take its place.

-I hold their pale sunburnt petals too tightly in my hands and feel what’s left of their spines as they settle into my soft palms.
+I hold their sunburnt petals too tightly, feeling what’s left of their spines settle sharply into my soft palms.

 I want to tell them how happy I am to carry them with me.

-I want to tell them how much they were and will be missed.
+I want to tell them how much they have been and will be missed.

 I want to tell them, with my chest bound and tanned skin, how far I have come for this.

-that maybe this is all just for them now,
+I want to say, that maybe this is all just for them now (?)

 but first this was for me.